 Experience and Training Any combination of experience and training that would provide the required knowledge and abilities is qualifying.
 A typical way to obtain the required knowledge and abilities would be:

-Experience: Four years of increasingly responsible experience performing duties related to child support management including two years of supervisory responsibility.
+Experience: Four years of increasingly responsible experience performing duties related to child support management including two years of lead or supervisory responsibility.

 KNOWLEDGE, SKILLS, AND ABILITIES

-Principles and practices of public and business administration, including organization, fiscal and personnel management, budgetary preparation and expenditures.
+Principles and practices of public and business administration, including organizational analysis and management, fiscal and staff management, and techniques of budgetary preparation and expenditures.

-Pertinent local, state and federal rules, regulations and laws.
+Pertinent local ordinances, state and federal rules, regulations, and laws.

 Principles and practices of policy development.

-On a continuous basis, sit at desk and in meetings for long periods of time.
-Intermittently twist to reach equipment surrounding desk; perform simple grasping and fine manipulation; use telephone and write or use a keyboard to communicate through written means; and lift light weight.
+On a continuous basis, sit at a desk and in meetings for long periods of time; intermittently walk and stand; twist, bend, squat, and reach to access equipment surrounding desk; perform simple grasping and fine manipulation; speak, use a telephone, write, and use a keyboard to communicate; see and hear with sufficient acuity to perform essential job functions; and lift light weight.

 Learn and work with the county's operations and organizational structure.